soulim/homepage/content/blog/a-hacker-mindset.md

 +++
 title = "A hacker mindset"
 description = """\
-  As software engineers sometimes to solve any problem we tend to stick to\
+  Sometimes to solve a problem we tend to choose a set of tools we got used \
-  a set of tools we know.
-How often we pick a tool just because we know it,\
+  to.
+How often we pick a tool just because we know it, and not necessarily \
-  and not necessarily because it's right for a task at hand?
-These are my\
+  because it's the right one for a task at hand?
+These are my rules to \
-  rules to overcome that.\
+  overcome that.\
   """
 cover = "blog/images/social-media/a-hacker-mindset.cover.png"
 date = 2021-05-21T14:27:59+02:00